ClickHouse/clickhouse-docs/docs/en/deployment-guides/replicated.md

 ### Network and logging configuration

 These values can be customized as you wish.
+This example configuration gives you:
+- a debug log that will roll over at 1000M three times
+- the name displayed when you connect with `clickhouse-client` is `cluster_1S_2R node 1`
-This example configuration gives you a debug log that will roll over at 1000M three times.
-ClickHouse will listen on the IPV4 network on ports 8123 and 9000, and will use port 9009 for interserver communication.
+- ClickHouse will listen on the IPV4 network on ports 8123 and 9000.

 ```xml title="/etc/clickhouse-server/config.d/network-and-logging.xml on clickhouse-01"
 <clickhouse>